Professor David Barker

 My current research focuses on numerous areas including

-- Synthesis of 1,4-benzodioxane lignans biological active and have a wide range of activites including cytotoxicity, acting as alpha-or beta-blocking agents useful in antidepression or antihypertension therapy.
+- Synthesis of lignan natural products.
+These natural products have potent biological active with a wide range of activites including cytotoxicity, acting as alpha-or beta-blocking agents useful in antidepression or antihypertension therapy.
+We are currently preparing a wide variety of molecules across a number of lignan subclasses.

-- Synthesis of bioactive heterocycles such as thieno- and furano-pyridines.
-These compounds have been shown to inhibit a number of important enzymes involved in cell regulation and are being analysed for their anticancer activity.
+- Synthesis of bioactive heterocycles such as thienopyridines.
+These compounds have been shown to inhibit a number of important enzymes, such as phospholipases involved in cell regulation and are being analysed for their anticancer activity.

-- Synthesis of novel antibacterial materials from renewable, bio-based, sources
+- Synthesis of novel antibacterial water filters derived from naturally obtained materials.

 Teaching | Current